darkson95/led2mqtt/README.md

 ## Notice

-If you don't want to run the container in privileged mode, have a look at this artcile: [Docker Access to Raspberry Pi GPIO Pins](https://stackoverflow.com/a/48234752/13391690)
+If you don't want to run the container in privileged mode, have a look at this article: [Docker Access to Raspberry Pi GPIO Pins](https://stackoverflow.com/a/48234752/13391690)